 The Fund promotes support for the UNGC principles (which cover matters including human rights, labour, corruption, and environmental pollution).
 The Fund also seeks to avoid investments in certain activities with the potential to cause harm to human health and wellbeing by applying binding exclusions.
 The Fund does not use a reference benchmark to attain its environmental or social characteristics.

-The Fund has chosen MSCI’s ESG Manager as its primary data source for ESG (Environmental, Social and Governance) research.
+JHI has chosen MSCI’s as its primary data source for ESG (Environmental, Social and Governance) research.

-The JHI Sustainability Risk Policy sets out the firmwide ESG Integration Principles, Sustainable Investment Principles and Baseline Exclusions applied to investee companies.
+The JHI Responsible Investment Policy, which incorporates JHI’s Sustainability Risk Policy, sets out the firmwide approach to ESG Integration Principles, including JHI’s Responsible Investment Principles for long-term investment success, our approaches to Stewardship and Engagement and Baseline Exclusions applied to investee companies.

 B. No Sustainable Investment Objective